 For example, you may need permission to construct a bike tent if you live in a rented apartment.

-Storing your bicycle can be a much easier process with an outdoor space.
+Storing your bicycle can be a much easier process in an outdoor space.

 The best bike storage idea depends on your need from our security and aesthetic standpoint.
-Here are some of the best outdoor storage ideas for your bike.
+Here are some of the best outdoor bike storage ideas.

 A bike shed is a better option to protect your bike when there is some space.
 It is your ultimate outdoor storage solution if you don’t have a garage.